 Lowers Blood Pressure

 There is a notable amount of potassium found in kale (8% of your daily recommendation in a single cup), which makes this vegetable excellent for lowering blood pressure.
-As a vasodilator, potassium is able to lower the tension in blood vessels and arteries, which reduces blood pressure and reduces your risk of heart attack and stroke.
+As a vasodilator, potassium may lower the tension in blood vessels and arteries, which reduces blood pressure and reduces your risk of heart attack and stroke.

 If you are constipated, adding leafy green vegetables like kale to your diet is extremely important.
-Kale is high in dietary fiber (with 10% of your daily requirement in every cup), which is good for bulking up stool and stimulating peristaltic motion in the gut, thus reducing signs of constipation, bloating, cramping and diarrhea.
+It is high in dietary fiber (with 10% of your daily requirement in every cup), which is good for bulking up the stool and stimulating peristaltic motion in the gut, thus reducing signs of constipation, bloating, cramping, and diarrhea.